EmreKaratopuk/ansible-web-infrastructure/backup_restore.md

 In the end of these steps, the influxdb data should be recovered successfully.
 This can be confirmed by checking the `Syslog` dashboard on `Grafana`.

-After following the reqiured recovery steps above, please execute the `ansible-playbook infra.yaml` command to avoid bugs and preserve the consistency in vms.
+After following the required recovery steps above, please execute the `ansible-playbook infra.yaml` command to avoid bugs and preserve the consistency in vms.